 “From the middle of [Depp’s] face up is entirely prosthetic,” he told Boston magazine in 2015.

 Harlow said that the thinning hairline look that Depp’s character carried was achieved by punching individual hair strands, one by one into a prosthetic.
-There were 45 forehead pieces that were used and each required 22 hours to affix the hair strands.
+There were 45 forehead pieces that were used and each needed 22 hours for fixing the hair strands.

 On Depp’s suggestion, the eye colour was changed to blue, using contacts.
-It took about two hours for the make-up team to turn Johnny Depp into James Bulger.
-All that hard work paid off, because according to Harlow, “some people couldn’t look at [Depp] because he looked so much like Whitey.”
+It took about two hours for the make-up routine to turn Johnny Depp into James Bulger.
+All the hard work was perhaps truly remarkable as according to Harlow, “some people couldn’t look at [Depp] because he looked so much like Whitey.”

 Big Bad Wolf — Into the Woods (2014)

 The film marks one of Johnny Depp’s best movie transformations.
 Wearing a fedora and a zoot suit, he played a human ‘Big Bad Wolf’ in the film based on the 1986 Broadway musical of the same name.